top of page

 Medicare Rebates and Referrals

-With a doctor's referral and Mental Health Plan, you may be eligible for Medicare rebates.
+With a doctor's referral and a mental health plan, you may be eligible for Medicare rebates.
 Receive quality care while maximising your healthcare benefits.
 Let us be part of your path to healing.

 Contact Us

-Complete our simple enquiry form, and our friendly admin team will reach out to you during office hours.
+Complete our simple enquiry form, and our friendly admin team will contact you during office hours.
 We are here to answer any questions and assist you in scheduling an appointment.

 Location Details

-Visit iflow Psychology in Leichhardt, Inner West Sydney, NSW, Australia for in-person consultations.
+Visit iflow Psychology in Leichhardt, Inner West Sydney, NSW, Australia, for in-person consultations.
 We also provide convenient telehealth services, ensuring accessibility no matter your location.

 Disclaimer